bottomlessgit/space_hunt/README.md

 The lives panel is in the top-left corner of the screen.
 It represents the number of lives left by printing that number of ship icons, and is updated every time the player loses a life.

+## Settings Manipulation
+The settings.py file contains all the settings for the game.
+Most of these control things like what image is used for a game element, the speed and color  of game elements, and the frequency of certain events.
+These settings are given very detailed and intuitive names so that anyone can change them at their pleasure.
+This primarily changes the difficulty and speed of the game, and does not change the mechanics of progress, collisions, or defeat.
+Have fun!

 ## Credits
 I both learnt python and specifically the basics of pygame from *Python Crash Course: A Hands-On, Project-Based Introduction to Programming* by Eric Matthes and more specifically, while I started my own project from scratch, learnt a lot from the tutorial on creating an alien invaders game similar to my own.
 The text can be found for purchase at tbe nostarch publisher's website, https://nostarch.com/pythoncrashcourse2e.
 Of course, this game closely mimics the original *Space Invaders*, the classic arcade game developed by Tomohiro Nishikado and released by the Taito corporation.
 If you'd like to learn more about it here is a link: https://www.britannica.com/topic/Space-Invaders.